 His violation was not the first, the worst, nor the last that I would experience.
 And as during other violations, there was no relying on shotguns or mace.
 I touched an inner self, and not the solitary one–and I listened to it.
 “Have faith.
 You must trust.”
 At that point, it was all I could do.

-I cannot ascribe a motivation to him.
+I cannot ascribe a motive to him.
 I can only report the outcome.
 He forced me to share what he had power over, I acceded, and once he was done, he was done.
 I think that mostly he just wanted to share his big toy with someone and I was there.
 We were known to each other, and so we became equals: Barb-the-graduate-student annealed to the cold Earth as I made order of the natural world, and Jack-the-Ripper breaking bedrock in service to his profession.
 Afterward, we could nod or wave.
 I was lucky.
 I have not always been so lucky.
 Like so many people, I have my “me too” stories.

 Jack the Ripper did not try to teach me about faith and trust, but I learned from him how to find them, and I survived.